-The Brockington Unit also known as the 'Mother and Baby Unit' is an eight bedded unit situated within St. George's Hospital, Stafford.
+The Parent and Baby Unit is an eight bedded unit situated within St. George's Hospital, Stafford.

-The Brockington Unit is a specialist facility which can accommodate 8 mothers and their babies (babies who are up to 12 months prior to admission).
-We also admit pregnant women who are 28 weeks pregnant or above.
+The Unit is a specialist facility which can accommodate 8 mothers and their babies (babies who are up to 12 months prior to admission).
+We also admit pregnant women who are 32 weeks pregnant or above.

 We aim to provide inpatient mental health services to women experiencing psychological and emotional difficulties related to the latter stages of pregnancy, childbirth and early motherhood.